kjebb8/gen_ai_music/README.md

 # Generative AI Drums

-- Project for generating drum music with AI
+- Project for generating music with AI